 This is a Commando sole, patented by Vibram and widely considered the classic sole for working or hiking.
-As you can see in the images, stuff gets stuck in the grip pretty easily and it’s not remotely formal or dressy, but the upside is it is very grippy.
+It’s not remotely formal or dressy, but it’s very grippy and functional.

 (Not so fun fact: Italian inventor Vitale Bramante invented this sole after six of his friends died in a climbing accident in the 1930s.
-So he made this sole because he thought they wouldn’t have died if they had grippier shoes.)
+He made this sole because he thought they wouldn’t have died if they had grippier shoes.)

 - Fits roughly true to size

 - Not much of a break in

 - Very large, thick counter

 The sizes can change at any time but right now they run from 7 to 14 in D, and EE widths.
 I’m a tiny bit bigger than 11.5 on a Brannock device (what you measure your feet with in a shoe store) and the 11.5 fit well.